tarakanbg/vaccbih_sct_files/README.md

 #### LQSA Ground Layout changes:
-* completely reworked parking positions: all major and minor stands are drawn on their exact positions, matching latest scenery by Dragomir.
+* completely reworked parking positions: all major and minor stands are drawn on their exact positions, matching latest scenery by Dragomir Andonovic.
 Major stands are yellow, minor stands are red.
 * added parking position designators for all major and minor  that can be shown or hidden individually (Display Options > Freetext)
 * moved taxiways B and C to their proper position and adjusted their shapes.
-They now matches exactly latest scenery by Dragomir.
+They now match exactly latest scenery by Dragomir Andonovic.
 * apron redrawn and extended to the NW to match the RL layout and the latest scenery
 * added hold short lines for A, B, and C, matching latest scenery
 * added taxiway designators, that can be displayed through the Display Options > Freetext dialog